Infographic Of The Day: The “Food Deserts” That Keep Americans Fat

 While the tool is useful in illustrating the vastness of the problem (the macro view shows seas of pink), it seems to fail on the more local scale.
 For example, food deserts are a particular problem in city centers, where it’s easier to go to McDonald’s than it is to buy an apple.
 While supermarkets might be close, they’re relatively far, when bad food is so ubiquitous and near at hand.
 But look at these maps of Chicago and Detroit, two cities where food deserts are an endemic problem, affecting well over a half-million people in each city:

 There’s hardly a spot of pink.
 Which doesn’t mean that the problem isn’t there.
-That tendency of data to simply overlook problems just beyond its reach is a lesson worth remembering, in the days where infographics are so common and always seem to carry the weight of truth.
+The tendency of data to simply overlook problems just beyond its reach is a lesson worth remembering in the days when infographics are so common and always seem to carry the weight of truth.